bowmanjeffs/paprica/README.md

 Check out PAPRICA_manual.pdf and paprica.sh to get started.

+###Download instructions

+If you don't want to build the database from scratch you can download a tgz of the current version from ftp.ldeo.columbia.edu/archive/bowmanjs/paprica_database (see paprica_ligh.sh).
+This will allow you to execute the paprica with the paprica_light.sh script.
+See the manual for further instructions.

 ###Overview

 PAPRICA conducts metabolic inference on (preferably, but not exclusively, NGS) 16S rRNA gene libraries.
 Instead of using an OTU based approach, however, it uses a phylogenetic placement approach.
 This provides a more intuitive connection between its “hidden state prediction” and library analysis components, and allows resolution at the strain and species level for some spots on the prokaryotic phylogenetic tree.